 No matter where you practice this technique, the effects last long after the exercise.
-It’s an effective way to connect with the healing power of nature.
+It’s an effective way to connect with the healing power of the environment.
 We forget we are part of nature.
-So, we should all be nature lovers.
 This research is spreading this technique as therapy throughout the world.

-As we mentioned, the ideal place is a forest untouched by man’s hand.
+As we mentioned, the ideal place is the wilderness, a natural forest untouched by man.
 But, you can practice it anywhere, even indoors.